-- Embedded SQL is defined to allow access to databases from general purpose programming languages (Perl, C, Ada, etc.) which are called host languages. - The SQL statements in the host language are enclosed in an EXEC SQL, END-EXEC (or simply semicolon) pair. - Inside an SQL statement variable names of the host language can be referred by attaching a colon as a prefix. - The program in the host language that uses embedded SQL must also contain an SQLSTATE variable, in which the status code is returned after every SQL statement.
+- Embedded SQL is defined to allow access to databases from general purpose programming languages (Perl, C, Ada, etc.) which are called host languages. - The SQL statements in the host language are enclosed in an EXEC SQL pair. - Inside an SQL statement variable names of the host language are attached the SQL variables. - The program in the host language that uses embedded SQL must also contain an SQLSTATE variable, that is how the result is returned after every SQL statement.